-For a long time, hair toner was a mystery to people outside beauty professions.
-Is a toner necessary?
-Why are you charged extra when your hair needs toning?
+For a long time, hair toner was a mystery to people outside beauty and its adjacent professions.
+Is a toner absolutely necessary when you’re getting your hair dyed?
+Why do you get charged extra when your hair needs toning?
 How often do you need to get your hair toned?
-There are a lot of questions, but the answer is fairly simple.
+There are a lot of questions, and the answers can be hard to find.
+In actuality, the answer is fairly simple.
 Toner is a demi- or semi-permanent hair color that is applied to hair to change the tone of the overall hair color or highlights.

-Hair stylists use the color wheel to determine what tone is necessary for your toner service.
-They'll choose a toner that is on the opposite side of the color wheel from the unwanted tone.
+Hairstylists use the color wheel to determine what tone is necessary for your toner service.
+They'll choose a toner that is on the opposite side of the color wheel from the tone you’re trying to get rid of.
 If your hair is too red, a green toner is used; if your hair is too orange, a blue toner is used; and if your hair is too yellow, a purple toner will neutralize the unwanted yellow tone.
 Usually, the toner will be purple, but it's best to know what you're trying to neutralize.

 How Long Does Hair Toner Last?

 This is particularly important because toner often lasts only an average of 4 to 8 weeks, depending on how well you take care of your hair color.
 Some toners do last longer, so if you’re curious, just ask your colorist.

 Toner can be reapplied at the salon, if desired.
 During regular services, toner application usually includes an up-charge.
 Prices of the application vary depending on the salon and stylist.
 Some salons include application in their service charges, but others don't.
 Ask your stylist if toner is included, and what the added charges are any time you have a highlight performed.

 Can You Apply Toners at Home?